Who are some famous Spanish people?

 Like I said, another day I’ll talk about some of the best and brightest from Spain’s history, and a few brilliant (living) businessmen who I think deserve at least a Forbes cover or two… We’ve got Amancio Ortega, founder of Zara, as well as Ana Patricia Botín, president of Banco Santander.

-Is there anyone else I’m forgetting?
-I guess I probably am.
 Hit me up in the comments if there’s someone you think I’ve left out.

 Cheers!

-Mr Chorizo.
+Daniel AKA Mr Chorizo.

 P.S.
 Ignorance of other countries, of course, goes both ways.
 Most Spaniards know jack shit about the US apart from what they see in movies.
-When I tell people I’m from Phoenix, they know about Charles Barkley and the Suns in the early 90s.
+When I tell people I’m from Phoenix, they might know about Charles Barkley and the Suns in the early 90s.
 They then proceed to ask me “Arizona is somewhere in Texas, right?”

 P.P.P.S.
 For more fun, check out 4 things I hate about Spain.
 Or you could try 32 things I love about Spain, if that’s more your style.
 Or these 5 Spanish stereotypes.
 Either way, have fun!